-The Administration Department is responsible for Town Hall reception and mail processing duties, property assessing, and public access TV coordination and programming.
-Department staff also provides support to the Building Department.
+The administration department is responsible for Town Hall reception and general clerical duties, property assessing, and public access TV coordination and programming.
+Department staff also provides support to the Building Department and the town's contracted Assessor.

 The primary purposed of the assessing process is to ensure that all property within the Town of Northwood is assessed fairly and in accordance with the New Hampshire laws governing taxation.